Axanery/OpenMania/README.md

 To edit and test the game, place the binary in the same folder as the `Scripts` folder.

-Feel free to use this code in other engines or frameworks, this project is for learning purposes, and I would love for it to be used as such.
+Feel free to use this code in other engines or frameworks; this project is for learning purposes.